ESIPFed/data-help-desk/docs/for_volunteers/question_types.md

 ---
 layout: page
-title: What do users need?
+title: Question types
 parent: For volunteers
 nav_order: 2
 has_toc: false
 ---

-# What do Users Need From a Data Help Desk?
+# Types of Questions Asked at a Data Help Desk

 Students, postdocs, early career researchers, and established scientists can all benefit from using the output of a data help desk to manage their research projects, collaborate with others, and ensure the preservation and sharing of their research data.

-Users may have various questions they'd like to be addressed at a data help desk, including:
+A list of common questions can be found in the resources section of this
+website: [Questions from
+users]({{ site.baseurl }}{% link docs/resources/questions_from_users.md %}).

 1. **General inquiries**:
     - What is the purpose of the data help desk?